 There’s a popular saying in credit control departments – “It’s not sold until it’s paid for”.
 It’s no good winning the biggest deal, if the money can’t be brought in.
 Businesses rely on cashflow, and it’s up to the credit control department to ensure that the money is brought in.

 Understandably, it only takes a few bad experiences before credit control departments can be heard referring to members of the sales team as ‘sharks’ who will ‘sign anyone up, regardless of the risk’.
+This perpetuates the perspective of it being sales vs. credit control.

 We should pause for thought here too, as how many sales people are educated on risk factors for payment, or encouraged to work collaboratively with credit control to ensure deals are landed that stand the best chance of success?